Seattle’s ‘Irish Princess’ named Honorary Grand Marshal for St. Patrick’s Day parade

 For the record, though, Russeff calls it “Up Syndrome,” which is probably what moved the members of the Irish Heritage Club to choose her to blow a whistle at the parade’s start and walk with dignitaries wearing a colorful sash.

 “I’m excited.
-No, ecstatic,” Russeff, 35, said Friday, when she was seated at the head table at the Irish Week Proclamation Lunch with Grand Marshal Joe McDermott; Niall McNelis, the Mayor of Galway, Ireland; Seattle Mayor Jenny Durkan; Police Chief Carmen Best and St. Patrick himself — former Seattle Deputy Mayor Tom Keefe, who wore a Kelly green miter and a long white beard.
+No, ecstatic,” Russeff, 35, said Friday, when she was seated at the head table at the Irish Week Proclamation Lunch with Grand Marshal Joe McDermott; Niall McNelis, the mayor of Galway, Ireland; Seattle Mayor Jenny Durkan; Police Chief Carmen Best and St. Patrick himself — former Seattle Deputy Mayor Tom Keefe, who wore a Kelly green miter and a long white beard.

 Most Read Local Stories